-Psittacine Beak and Feather Disease (or PBFD for short) is one of the nastiest, most aggressive diseases in aviculture today, making it important for parrot owners to understand.
+Psittacine Beak and Feather Disease (or PBFD for short) is one of the nastiest, most aggressive diseases in aviculture, making it important for parrot owners to understand.

 What causes PBFD?

 PBFD is caused by a small virus known as ‘Circovirus’.
 The virus is passed from bird to bird via feather dust, droppings (fresh or dried) or crop secretions – in particular, babies in the nest are most susceptible to infection.
 The Circovirus is also incredibly tough, resistant to many disinfectants and can survive in the environment for extended periods of time before infecting other birds – some say for years.

 How can I tell if my bird has PBFD?

 The prime target for Psittacine Circovirus is a bird’s immune system and other rapidly dividing cells.
 If you are experienced with PBFD you could almost diagnose the disease in certain species of parrot from the next room.
 Even after being fed, kept warm and all other needs being tended to, baby Sulphur-Crested Cockatoos and Galahs, for example, will continue to beg and whine for their parents (or their human counterpart).
 Sadly this behaviour is due to the bird being sick, knowing it is sick and seeking out as much help and comfort as possible – a healthy baby has no need to beg for anything else when it is well fed and warm!